 If you don’t tell them in person, some might call and message to beg you.
 They will seem genuinely remorseful, yet again this is just an act, please look back at their true colours, they will not change.

 If they’ve not got someone new and you’ve gone no contact, they will do their best to find one, and they rarely find it hard to find someone new.

 With no contact those in the middle of the spectrum are most likely to sulk and play the victim, with you and those around them, they should eventually leave you alone.
 They may come for the hoover, and once they realise, you’re still no contact they will just find new people.

 The narcissistic sociopath or those on the higher end of the spectrum.
-If you tell them in person it’s over, they usually already know what you’re about to say, from your body language, they will look like they are listening, they just want to pick your words apart, they will stay calm and plotting.
-They’re taking note of your emotions, and they will let you speak.
+If you tell them in person it’s over, they usually already know what you’re about to say, from your body language, they will look like they are listening, they just want to pick your words apart, to bait you into reaction, they will stay calm and plotting.
+They’re taking note of your emotions.
+They will let you speak.
 They still find it a massive criticism.
-As they have great control over their inner rage, they will just calculate their next move.
+As they have a greater control over their inner rage, they will just calculate their next move.

 You may get.

 “Why end it over a silly argument.”